"I got a citation! What do I do?"

 Family Violence Allegations

-- If you are charged with family violence, you must appear in person on your court date.
+- If you are charged with family violence, you must appear in person at a court hearing.

-- You may not pay your fine or enter a plea without first appearing in court.
+- If you have a family violence charge, you may not pay your fine or enter a plea without first appearing in court.

 Paying the Scheduled Fine